Part number

 A part number (often abbreviated PN, P/N, part no., or part #) is an identifier of a particular part design or material used in a particular industry.
 Its purpose is to simplify reference that item.
 A part number unambiguously identifies a part design within a single corporation, sometimes across several corporations.

 For example, when specifying a screw, it is easier to refer to "HSC0424PP" than saying "Hardware, screw, machine, 4-40, 3/4" long, pan head, Phillips".
 In this example, "HSC0424PP" is the part number.
 It may be prefixed in database fields as "PN HSC0424PP" or "P/N HSC0424PP".
-The "Part Number" term is often used loosely to refer to items or components (assemblies or parts), and it's equivalent to "Item Number", and overlaps with other terms like SKU (Stock Keeping Unit).
+The "Part Number" term is often used loosely to refer to items or components (assemblies or parts), and is equivalent to "Item Number", and overlaps with other terms like SKU (Stock Keeping Unit).